 National Debt Relief offers a range of financial services to help customers manage their finances.
 Its debt settlement service is a good option for people who are struggling to meet monthly repayments for credit cards and other debts.
 It has been in business for over five years and is AFCC accredited.
 This accreditation means that, among other things, its staff receives extensive training to establish the best debt resolution option for customers' needs, which may not end up being debt settlement.
+National Debt Relief makes our list of the best debt settlement companies.

 Settlement programs allow people to stop paying their creditors whilst they accumulate funds in a settlement account.
 After a certain length of time, that will be pre-determined by National Debt Relief, it will negotiate with creditors to reduce the amount owed.